Hello there Alice,

 Missing your ex-girlfriend may be causing some of your current issues.
 On the other hand, you may be missing your ex simply because of your current troubles.
 What made the two of you break up?
 Is it still possible to resolve the issue(s)?
 Or, can you be friends with your ex, while healing yourself, or while being in your current relationship?
 Perhaps it makes sense to contact your ex, as a friend.

 A talk with a trusted friend or family member might help as you sort out your feelings.
-If you go to Columbia, you can also make an appointment with a mental health provider for individual or couples counseling at Counseling and Psychological Services by calling 212-854-2878 (Morningside) or 212-305-3400 (CUMC).
+You can also talk to a counselor.
 The friend, family member, or provider may offer you support through this.

 Strengthening your body and particularly your relationships may help strengthen your hours of bedroom pleasures.
 Your body will most likely respond accordingly as your feelings become clearer.Alice!